AP English Language Score Calculator 2026

 Tips to Improve Your AP English Language Score

-AP English Language Score Calculator FAQ
+AP English Language Study Resources

 Is this AP English Language score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How many MCQ questions are on the AP English Language exam?